PavYtr/PostgresLAB/Labs.md

     SELECT flight_id, aircraft_code,
         (EXTRACT (EPOCH FROM (actual_arrival - actual_departure)) / 3600) * 900 AS distance
         FROM bookings.flights
-),
-money_for_flight AS (
+        WHERE actual_departure IS NOT NULL AND actual_arrival IS NOT NULL ), money_for_flight AS (
     SELECT flight_id, fare_conditions, SUM(amount) as total_money